ChaggiSatti/Resources-Placement-Internship-Prep/README.md

 # Interview Prep & Algorithms Notes

-This repository contains a collection of PDF notes and resources for computer science concepts, algorithm preparation, and interview readiness.
+This repository contains a collection of PDF notes and resources for computer science concepts, algorithm preparation, and interview readiness which I used personally.
+Hope that these become useful to all.

 ## 📚 Contents